 No matter the weather, there’s plenty of outdoor recreation worth enjoying in the Mini Apple.
 Minneapolis summers are warm while the winters are chillingly cold, with annual temperatures typically varying between 9 and 83 degrees.
 But below-freezing temperatures in Minneapolis don’t stop residents from enjoying the outdoors!
 Celebrate winter in Minneapolis by going snowboarding, snow-tubing, or sledding at Theodore Wirth Regional Park.
 Play competitive hockey, broomball, or pond hockey at some of MPLS’ outdoor ice rinks or indoor venues like the Northeast Ice Arena or Parade Ice Garden.
 Enjoy ice skating or join a curling league while sipping Freewheeler, Road Rash, or Training Wheels drinks each Friday night at Sociable Cider Werks.
 Go for a walk, bike ride, or river cruise during the spring on the Stone Arch Bridge.
 Beat the heat by supporting local small businesses at the year-round Mill City Farmers Market.
 Or make the most of warm Minneapolis weather with events like Bike Nights, Movies in the Park, and Courtyard Concerts at the Meet at Mia Summer Series.

-Travel Through the Chain of Lakes
+Travel Through the Chain of Lakes in Minneapolis

 Minnesota is known as the Land of 10,000 Lakes and is also home to over 90,000 miles of river shoreline.
 Minneapolis itself has over 22 lakes!
 One of the best ways to experience the MPLS waterfront is by weaving your way through five of the largest lakes in Minneapolis on the scenic loop at the Minneapolis Chain of Lakes Regional Park.
 Take your boat on the water and go fishing for musky, bass, and more at Cedar Lake.
 Warm up during cold seasons by taking on cross-country skiing, ice hockey, or ice skating at the Lake of the Isles.
 Fill your beach vacation with log rolling and archery, or bask in the sunshine on the shores of North Beach at Bde Maka Ska Park.
 Spend the dog days of summer listening to beachfront concerts and signing up for sailing lessons, or visit in winter to participate in the Lake Harriet Winter Kite Festival at Lake Harriet.
 And suit up for freezing weather to spend time ice-fishing in Minneapolis for walleye and northern pike at Lake Nokomis.

-Explore the City’s Many Parks
+Explore the Many Parks in Minneapolis

 With over 280 parks scattered throughout the city, 98% of Minneapolis residents live within a 10-minute walk from one—and the Minneapolis park system ranks third best in the U.S.!
 The abundance of parks contributes to the Mini Apple’s status as one of the fittest cities in America.
 Enjoy walking, biking, and rollerskating at one of many local Minneapolis parks like Mill Ruins Park.
 Settle down for a family picnic, get involved in summer activities, or bring the little ones to roam the playground at Boom Island Park.
 Go kayaking through Minnehaha Creek and get a close-up view of the 53-foot waterfall at Minnehaha Regional Park.
 Enjoy plenty of walking, hiking, and biking trails at Mississippi Gorge Regional Park.
 Or take a quick day trip to neighboring St. Paul to see Fort Snelling State Park and the Mississippi National River & Recreation Area.